marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 }
 ```

-DAO methods return mostly Futures, because they need to asynchronously fetch data from the backend.
+DAO methods usually return Futures, because they need to asynchronously fetch data from the backend.

 Once we inject the DAO into the run-configuration
 (by doing `var runConfig = RunConfig(dao: RealDao())`)